Auto parts industry growth: 9% eCommerce growth rate through 2025

-Online revenue for automotive parts eCommerce revenue reach $38 billion in 2022 in the US.
-That includes $19.8 billion from automotive eCommerce websites and first-party (“1P”) sellers selling direct, like Amazon the company.
+Compounded annual growth rate (CAGR) for parts eCommerce is projected just under 9% through 2025.
+Online revenue for automotive parts eCommerce revenue will reach $38 billion in 2022 in the US.
+That includes $19.8 billion from automotive eCommerce websites and first-party (“1P”) sellers selling direct, including Amazon FBA (“fulfilled by Amazon”).
 It also includes $18.3 billion revenue from third party marketplaces (“3P”), like sellers using Amazon marketplaces as a platform to sell their products.
 This includes the “SEMA” specialty equipment market as well as the OEM replacement parts market.

-1P and 3P sales revenue in the US is projected at $67 billion by the year 2030.
+1P and 3P auto parts industry growth in the US is projected to end up at $67 billion by the year 2030.

-Hedges & Company produced this data for the AASA/Auto Care Association Joint eCommerce Forecast, the most comprehensive report of its kind.
+Hedges & Company produced this data for the AASA/Auto Care Association Joint eCommerce Forecast, the most comprehensive auto parts industry growth report of its kind.
 We worked with GCommerce, Jefferies and M Science to validate and forecast this eCommerce revenue data.

 Total aftermarket eCommerce (1P + 3P) revenue grew by 30.6% in 2020 from the previous year.
 That growth spurt is directly related to the COVID-19 pandemic.
 Most industries, not just automotive, had record eCommerce revenue growth.